valentinlauret/IntegratedSingleVisitOccupancy/README.md

 Twitter: [@ValentinLauret](https://twitter.com/ValentinLauret)
 Mail: [valentin.lauret@cefe.cnrs.fr](mailto:valentin.lauret@cefe.cnrs.fr)

-## Data exploration
+## Data exploration and initiation to occupancy models

 In [this file](DataExplo.pdf), we described the context of bottlenose dolphin _(Tursiops truncatus)_ monitoring in the French Mediterranean Sea.
 We provided a regional map of the study area, and a map of the monitoring programs used in this analyze.

+In [this file](Worked_example.pdf), we first list the assumptions required for single-visit, repeated-visits, and integrated occupancy models explicitly trying to make comparison between the methods clear.
+Then, we provided a worked example of the likelihood functions single-visit, repeated-visits, and integrated occupancy models for the same hypothetical data for one site.
+We hope to clarify the differences in the methods, as to how the information is used.

 ## Simulations